 SOW REF.
 DESCRIPTION COMPLIANT COMMENTS review content developed for, the CCI knowledge exchange activities, which includes communication to the wider scientific community, the public, decision makers, and educational audiences 2.5 To take advantage of the latest research results, to avoid duplication, and achieve wider outreach of CCI products, CMUG shall actively pursue dialogue and collaboration with CCI teams but also with other on-going climate related activities.
 Yes 2.5 The Contractor shall ensure effective collaboration with these and other such relevant activities so that CMUG builds on existing capacity and past developments as much as possible.
 Duplication of existing activities is not acceptable.
 Yes 2.6 The project shall be carried out within 36 months from the Kick-Off (KO) with strong interactions with the scientific community and CCI teams.
 Yes 2.6 Each assessment WPs shall include more than one ECV to assess cross-consistency, quality and impact.
 Yes 2.6 The bulk of CMUG activities shall be related to the assessment of the CCI products.
 Yes Over half the cost is applied to WPs 3 and 4 2.6 Tasks 3 and 4 shall include a variety of assessment WPs, each of which is not expected to take more than 3-4 Man Months.
-Yes There are two notable exceptions 2.6 Each assessment WP shall address "clusters" of ECVs to get more insight into the interactions between different ECVs, both within and across the ocean, land, atmosphere, cryosphere and biosphere (e.g. cluster of marine ECVs, cluster of atmospheric ECVs, cluster of land- atmosphere-ice ECVs, cluster of ocean-land ECVs, etc.).
-Yes There are some issues with this approach 2.6 The project shall be carried out in 36 months with a review at the end of each year.
+Yes There are two notable exceptions 2.6 Each assessment WP shall address "clusters" of ECVs to get more insight into the interactions between different ECVs, both within and across the ocean, land, atmosphere, cryosphere and biosphere (e.g. cluster of marine ECVs, cluster of atmospheric ECVs, cluster of land-atmosphere-ice ECVs, cluster of ocean-land ECVs, etc.).
+Yes There are some issues with this approach as not all components of the Earth climate system (as characterised by the ECV datasets) operate at the same temporal or spatial scale 2.6 The project shall be carried out in 36 months with a review at the end of each year.
 Yes 2.6 By redoing several times the same assessment on different versions of the CCI products, CMUG shall comprehensively quantify, (i) firstly the quality and value of CCI products with respect to the state of the art prior to the start of the CCI programme, and (ii) secondly the additional improvements made by CCI.
 Yes 2.7 To achieve the objectives, CMUG shall undertake a number of linked and largely parallel tasks.
 Yes 2.7.1 Task 1: Meeting the evolving needs of the climate community Yes